EDUCATIONAL ACTIVITIES IN THE AREA OF COURSE INSTRUCTION

 An independent experimental research project for 3-6 credits in a contemporary area of Toxicology or Cancer Biology,

-TOX 508 Independent Research in Toxicology (Course Director)
+TOX 508 Independent Research in Toxicology (and Cancer Biology) (Course Director)

 TOX 509 Environmental and Regulatory Toxicology (Course Director and Instructor)